Raviteja1101/MODULE_3_TEAM_42/PROJECT_1/1_Requirements/README.md

 ## 4W'S and 1H
 ### WHO
-* Those who have RKE system in there vericles.
+* Those who have RKE system in there vehicles.
 ### WHAT:
 * Remote Keyless entry(RKE) systems are used to remotely lock, unlock  your car's  using RF signals.
 * This RKE System will help us to lock the vehicle and unlock the vehicle remotly when needed . we can control the car from a distance.
 More security and easy to use.